-Acclaimed Journalist, Bestselling Author, Mother of Four, Former First Lady of California & Architect of Change
+Mother of Four, Award-Winning Journalist, Bestselling Author, Former First Lady of California and Founder of The Women's Alzheimer's Movement

 A trailblazer for empowering women and one of the world’s leading advocates for women and Alzheimer’s, Maria Shriver serves as an inspiration for others to become “Architects of Change” and make the world a better place.